What Are Credit Card Points? A Guide in Australia

 Common pitfalls to avoid with credit card points

-- Carrying a balance — interest charges can reduce or outweigh the value of points
+- Carrying a balance and paying interest charges

 - High annual fees